My phone buzzed, and I almost knocked it off my desk in my eagerness to grab it.

 Eventually, I found an amazing new job working in television, and the sting of disappointment was long forgotten.
 At one time it had seemed like my whole world was imploding, but now I barely thought about those times.
 Funny how you can get over things.

-Time eases pain, gives perspective, and allows us an opportunity to plan our next move.
-Because there will be a next move.
-It’s coming, army members.
+Time eases the pain, gives perspective, and allows us an opportunity to plan our next move.
+Because there will be the next move.

 Written by Heidi – Founder of the Positive People Army